flamewing/sonic-gens-hud/readme.txt

 3) Using
 --------------------------------------------------------------------------------
-Find the location where your Gens rerecording executable is.
-At the same level, create a directory called "lua".
-Extract all the contents of the distributed package into this directory.

-Open a supported ROM, then start sonic-hud.lua.
+Extract all the contents of the distributed package somewhere you like.
+Open a supported ROM in Gens, then start 'sonic-hud.lua'.

+Alternatively, all of the '*.lua' files in the 'sonic' subdirectory (but not on the 'sonic/common' subdirectory) can be opened in Gens and they will work on their own.

 4) Changelog
 --------------------------------------------------------------------------------

 Sep 5/2012
- * Added horizontal scroll delay support for S2, S3, S&K, and their supported hacks.
+ *	Added horizontal scroll delay support for S2, S3, S&K, and their supported
+	hacks.
  *	Fixed bugs 'Sonic 3 & Amy' hack.
+ *	Script now works from wherever it has been decompressed to.
+ *	Added S&K and S3&K visual cheat script.
+ *	Added Sonic 1 movie resyncher.

 Aug 25/2012:
  *	Sonic 3 & Amy Rose support;